m-parashar/adbhostgen/README.md

 Additional configuration: Preferably a USB pendrive partitioned and formatted as swap and /jffs.

 ![jffs](https://i.imgur.com/bDJBxd8.png)

+Disable internal flash if you have a pendrive for /jffs.

 ![usb](https://i.imgur.com/3c5kkTM.png)

 Solution: hosts file & dnsmasq